ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Fixed uncommon client crash when equipment is modified.
 - Fixed player falling through floor when respawning in place.
 - Fixed terrain error message about size limits.
-- Fixed for manipulator crash.
+- Fix for manipulator crash.
-- Fixed to prevent debris physics objects stopping projectiles.
+- Fix to prevent debris physics objects stopping projectiles.
 - Physics objects now have the correct icon in the hierarchy.
 - <kbd>CTRL</kbd> + <kbd>A</kbd> in the viewport will now highlight objects in the hierarchy as well.
 - Fixed case resulting in incorrect non-uniform scale error.